Last updated on July 30th, 2020 at 03:19 pm

 The Right Whale Festival

 Ever winter, NOAA Fisheries and other partners kick off the season with the annual Right Whale Festival at Main Beach in Fernandina Beach.
-(The 2020 dates will be added when available.)
+The 2020 dates are Nov.
+7 yo 8.
 The free, two-day family event celebrates the endangered North Atlantic right whale’s upcoming return to northeast Florida.
 North Atlantic right whale calving season begins in mid-November and runs through mid-April.

 For more information: .http://www.rightwhalefestival.com